54: No Such Thing As Domesticated Furniture

 Well, he told me he was the best tortoise.

-Other ways of so other desert animals that have like good ways of storing their water are so roadrunners urinate out of their eyes
+other ways of so other desert animals that have like good ways of storing their water are so roadrunners urinate out their eyes

-They it's how they excrete their salt'cause you use a lot uh you use up a lot of water you lose a lot of water when you urinate so they just lose it through their eyes.
+they it's how they excrete their salt because you use a lot you use up a lot of water you lose a lot of water when you urinate so they just lose it through their eyes.

-And then they will sometimes maul them and attempt to
+And then they will sometimes mold them in an attempt to

 drink their